glennhenry/cs-notes/docs/computer-networking/30-http-https/http-https.md

 1. **TCP Handshake** : TCP handshakes which is the same as the beginning of HTTP process, this include sending SYN and ACK message.

 2. **Certificate Check** : The client will send a "Client Hello" message to the server, indicating the TLS protocol versions and cryptographic algorithms it supports to encrypt the data.
-The server will respond with a "Server Hello" message, selecting the highest SSL/TLS version and cryptographic algorithms that both the client and server support.
+The server will respond with a "Server Hello" message, selecting the highest TLS version and cryptographic algorithms that both the client and server support.

    The server presents its digital certificate, which is a digital document that provide authenticity and trustworthiness of a website or server.
 The client verifies the certificate's authenticity and checks if it is issued by a trusted Certificate Authority (CA).